YanWittmann/launch-anything/doc/runtime-tile-plugins.md

 input changes, all runtime tiles are deleted and new ones are generated.

 This is done using the `generateTiles` method, located in a class implementing the `RuntimeTile` interface.
-Here is an example of the go website plugin, which checks if the user enters `go` and some string behind that.
+Here is an example of the go website runtime tile, which checks if the user enters `go` and some string behind that.
 If that is the case, the plugin generates a tile that links to the DuckDuckGo I'm feeling lucky search.

 ```java
 public List<Tile> generateTiles(String search, AtomicReference<Long> lastInputEvaluated) {